0x726179616E/go_conv/README.md

 # go_conv

-A simple commandline tool for converting values to and from some common physical units.
+A simple commandline tool for converting values between some common physical units.

 Inspired by Exercise 2.2 from the [GOPL book](https://www.gopl.io/).